The Barge: a New Stadium for Feyenoord

 Complicated

-Designing a stadium is an incredibly complicated job.
-Sight lines, acoustics, construction, escape routes, Fifa guidelines, there is an awful lot of things that have to be done right.
-It is an illusion that one guy with a laptop can do that for a contest by the local newspaper.
+Designing a stadium is a terribly complicated job.
+Sightlines, acoustics, construction, escape routes, Fifa guidelines, there are a lot of things that have to be right.
+It is an illusion that you do that on your own for a contest of your local newspaper.

 However such a competition is a good occasion to come up with an out-of-the-box idea.
 An idea that has not been calculated down to the last seat and escape stair, but that is based as much as possible on plans and cross-sections of existing stadiums.
 An idea that tickles the imagination and that shows what could be there in a couple of years, on this special location by the river.